kevinThulnith/Laravel-project/README.md

 # Laravel 11 Sanctum API with Breeze Frontend

 This repository contains a Laravel 11 application featuring a Sanctum-based API for authentication and product management, along with a Breeze-powered frontend.
 Below are the key features and setup instructions.
+To do the peoject from scratch <a href="INSTALL.md"> docs</a> for more info.

 ## Features